Azure/AzureMonitorStarterPacks/README.md

 - Create a framework for collaboration that will make it easy to add new monitored technologies.

+For a detailed solution anatomy, please refer to [Solution Anatomy](./Docs/solution-anatomy.md)

 ## Pre-requisites and recommendations

 - Azure Subscription - an azure subscription to deploy the components